 Summer Residence Hall Manager

-Summer Residence Hall Managers are integral components of the University's summer residence hall program as administered by the Office of Housing.
+Summer Residence Hall Managers are integral components of the University's summer residence hall program as administered by the Office of Residential Life.
 Hall Managers assume responsibilities which underscore the important role of residential life in the educational experience of students at the University of Notre Dame.

 A Hall Manager has extensive contact with University visitors and serves as a liaisons and resource person.
 Hall Managers thus promote the integration of all aspects of campus life and assist in establishing a residence hall environment which supports the University’s objectives.